Back to blog

 If your product includes a mobile app as a primary surface, Bugsnag should be on your shortlist.
 Its stability reporting is the most product-manager-friendly output of any error monitoring tool.

-5. Logwise — Best for Error-to-Customer-Communication
+5. Logwise - Best for Error Recovery and Support Handoffs

 Key strengths